Restrictions for $n$-Point Vertices in Higher-Spin Theories

 which generalises the well known expressions for massless vector fields ($s=1$) in gauge theory and the Graviton ($s = 2$) in linearised gravity theory.

 The naive intuition from lower-spin model building suggests that one can pick an arbitrary collection of fields, including massless HS fields, and the gauge symmetries will partly constrain the interactions, leaving room for a large parameter space of theories.
-It turns out, that the severe constraints from HS gauge invariance rule out theories with an arbitrary choice of the particle content.
+It turns out that the severe constraints from HS gauge invariance rule out theories with an arbitrary choice of the particle content.
 Therefore, one is easily led to negative results if one chooses an arbitrary starting setup for constructing a theory with massless HS spectrum.
-This striking difference from textbook examples makes it tempting to conclude after some attempts that such theories cannot exist.
+This striking difference from textbook examples makes it tempting to conclude (after some attempts) that such theories cannot exist.

 The problem can be traced to the global symmetries of the theory (see, e.g., \cite{Joung:2014qya}).
-Building such theories, therefore, can be addressed constructively by looking for suitable global symmetry algebras, which have to satisfy the so-called admissibility condition \cite{Konshtein:1988yg}.
-This condition rules out infinitely many potential candidate algebras (see, e.g., \cite{Joung:2019wwf}) and was crucial in deriving the list of admissible HS algebras \cite{Konstein:1989ij,Vasiliev:1989re} and constructing full non-linear HS equations \cite{Vasiliev:1990en,Prokushkin:1998bq,Vasiliev:2003ev} in the frame formulation, proving the existence of a theory with massless HS fields.
-This theory, however, has unusual properties: there is an infinite tower of massless higher-spin fields with $s=0,1,2,\dots$ and a necessarily non-zero cosmological constant \cite{Fradkin:1986qy}.
+One can construct a HS theory by looking for suitable global symmetry algebras, which have to satisfy the so-called admissibility condition \cite{Konshtein:1988yg}.
+In this way, infinitely many potential candidate algebras are ruled out (see, e.g., \cite{Joung:2014aba,Joung:2019wwf}).
+This is crucial in deriving a list of admissible HS algebras \cite{Konstein:1989ij,Vasiliev:1989re} and constructing full non-linear HS equations \cite{Vasiliev:1990en,Prokushkin:1998bq,Vasiliev:2003ev} in the frame formulation, proving the existence of a theory with massless HS fields.
+The resulting theory, however, has unusual properties: there is an infinite tower of massless higher-spin fields with $s=0,1,2,\dots$ and a necessarily non-zero cosmological constant \cite{Fradkin:1986qy}.
 The need for a non-zero cosmological constant is related to diffeomorphism transformations, as explained in \cite{Fradkin:1987ks,Joung:2013nma}, essential for the Fradkin-Vasiliev solution to the Aragone-Deser problem \cite{Aragone:1979hx}.
-This argument, together with the holographic conjectures (see, e.g., \cite{Giombi:2016ejx,Gaberdiel:2012uj}) motivated the intense studies of HS interactions, especially in $(A)dS_d$ background \cite{Manvelyan:2009tf,Bekaert:2009ud,Mkrtchyan:2010zz,Vasilev:2011xf,Joung:2011ww,Joung:2012fv,Boulanger:2012dx,Francia:2016weg,Sleight:2017fpc,Bekaert:2014cea,Sleight:2016dba}.
+This argument, together with the holographic conjectures (see, e.g., \cite{Giombi:2016ejx,Gaberdiel:2012uj}) motivated the intense studies of HS interactions, especially in (Anti-)de Sitter ($(A)dS$) background \cite{Manvelyan:2009tf,Bekaert:2009ud,Mkrtchyan:2010zz,Vasilev:2011xf,Joung:2011ww,Joung:2012fv,Manvelyan:2012ww,Boulanger:2012dx,Francia:2016weg,Sleight:2017fpc,Bekaert:2014cea,Sleight:2016dba,Karapetyan:2019psg}.